 Prosecutors should also embrace conditions that have a measurable impact on public safety.
 Current research on release conditions shows that court date reminders and notifications reduce missed court appearances.
 These reminders can take the form of text messages, mailed postcards, robocalls, and personal phone calls.
-In addition, prosecutors should consider risk assessment when determining whether to impose supervision, such as face-toface meetings, home visits, or telephonic contact.
+92 In addition, prosecutors should consider risk assessment when determining whether to impose supervision, such as face-to-face meetings, home visits, or telephonic contact.
 Research shows that this type of supervision has promise in avoiding the risk that a defendant will either fail to appear or commit new crimes.
+93

 On the other hand, prosecutors should be aware that research is inconclusive on the efficacy of drug testing and electronic monitoring, despite their frequent use as conditions of pretrial supervision.
-This is important, because they are also the conditions that tend to be the most invasive and burdensome on defendants.
-As Janice Radovick-Dean, director of the Fifth Judicial District of Pennsylvania's should be aware that research is inconclusive on the efficacy of drug testing and electronic monitoring, despite their frequent use as conditions of pretrial supervision.
+94 This is important, because they are also the conditions that tend to be the most invasive and burdensome on defendants.
+As Janice Radovick-Dean, director of the Fifth Judicial District of Pennsylvania's of the conditions make judges and magistrates feel better, but you're really making defendants fail because they have to keep up with so many new responsibilities in addition to their livelihoods."95